Harrys (river access) camping area

 - Visiting Cooloola Recreation Area safely for important safety information.

 Escape the beach crowds in a quiet river retreat in paperbark woodland fringed by river she-oaks and tall eucalypts.
-Whether you are a paddler, boatie, 4WD adventurer or hiker, you’ll find a camp site to suits your needs.
+Whether you are a paddler, boatie, four-wheel drive (4WD) adventurer or hiker, you’ll find a campsite to suit your needs.

 Getting there and getting around